hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 ## Discord

-- [WebCord](https://github.com/SpacingBat3/WebCord) is a Discord client based on the latest Electron, with support for Wayland Ozone platform, as well as PipeWire screensharing.
+- [WebCord](https://github.com/SpacingBat3/WebCord) is a Discord client based on the latest Electron, with support for the Wayland Ozone platform, as well as PipeWire screensharing.
 It has tons of great features and tries not to infringe on the Discord ToS.